 What does it mean to study a language alongside your degree?

 From September 2016 all first year undergraduate students in HUM, along with all PPL students, will be able to take a language for free as a non-credit option.
 This means that every semester you can enrol in one of the University Language Programme daytime modules.
-As it is a non-credit option, the grades achieved in the language module will not count towards your official grades on your degree transcript.
+As it is a non-credit option, the language module will not appear on your degree transcript.
 However, once you have completed the module, you will be able to request a certificate of attendance.

 What language modules are available in the free language offer?